usnistgov/MATS/docs/source/MATS Summary.rst

 	\alpha = I * (Re{HTP(\Gamma_{D}, \Gamma_{0}, \Delta_{0}, \Gamma_{2}, \Delta_{2}, \nu_{VC}, \eta, \nu)} + Y*Im{HTP(\Gamma_{D}, \Gamma_{0}, \Delta_{0}, \Gamma_{2}, \Delta_{2}, \nu_{VC}, \eta, \nu)})

-In MATS nomenclature, the line mixing parameter is referred to as y_diluent and the temperature exponent is n_Y_diluent.
+In MATS nomenclature, the line mixing parameter is referred to as y_diluent and the temperature exponent is n_y_diluent.
 This differs from the naming convention in HAPI, where the parameter name contains information about the corresponding line shape.
 MATS does not contain this information in the parameter name.

 Line-by-line Models
 -------------------